Editor's Note: This story originally appeared on NewRetirement.

 Example: It is a well-documented phenomenon that you are more likely to spend money this month on something that gives you pleasure now rather than save that money for your future self.

-“Where are you going?” you demand.
-Your friend answers, “I’m going upstream to tackle the guy who’s throwing all these kids in the water.”
+“Suddenly, you see your friend wading out of the water, seeming to leave you alone.
+‘Where are you going?’ you demand.
+Your friend answers, ‘I’m going upstream to tackle the guy who’s throwing all these kids in the water.'”

 The status quo bias is the impulse to keep things the same.
 It is more comfortable to keep going as you always have than to make any kind of big change.
 In fact, sometimes abandoning the status quo takes the proverbial leap of faith.